RuhatB/Daily-Popular-images/README.md

 #### SearchForm Structure

 Create a form with an input and a submit button.
-The input should have the following attributes: type='text', name='search', placeholder='cat', and className='form-input search-input'.
+The input should have the following attributes: type='text', name='search', placeholder='car', and className='form-input search-input'.
 When the user submits the form, access (for now log)the input value.